-But, what if this person, by some weird twist of gross-tumor-fate, also had one of these cysts growing inside?
-Only theirs was inoperable, forcing them to carry around the twin they swallowed in the womb for the rest of their life.
+What if my email-sending, royal-we-using co-worker, by some weird twist of gross-tumor-fate, also had one of these cysts growing inside?
+Only hers was inoperable, forcing her to carry around the twin they swallowed in the womb for the rest of her life.
 Or lives.

 Therein lies the exact problem.
-Could they technically be two people?
+Could she technically be two people?

-It wouldn’t be too inconceivable that the guilt of their gluttony had led them to not only count themselves as two people, but also attribute certain characteristics to the alien egg inside of them.
-For all I know their madness had led them to believe that the inoperable monster is a wiz at creating reports.
+It wouldn’t be too inconceivable that the guilt of her gluttony had led her to not only count herself as two people, but also attribute certain characteristics to the alien egg inside of them.
+For all I know her madness led her to believe that the inoperable monster is a wiz at creating reports.

-For a few moments, I was placated by this idea.
+I was momentarily placated by this idea.
 I’ve seen Harry Potter, I know how demanding parasitic beings can be.
 You end up having to carry them around on the back of your head and covering them up with a turban so they can get their evil-doing on.

-Instead of letting it all go, I insisted one more time by asking firmly and directly in the hopes of getting a clear indication as to who the hell was going to pull this now embittered report.
+Instead of letting it go, I insisted one more time.
+I asked firmly and directly in the hopes of getting a clear indication as to who the hell was going to pull this now embittered report.

 “Just to be clear,” I said.
 “Am I pulling the report or are you pulling the report?”

-Making it crystal clear that they are in fact an overbearing ego maniac who probably did eat their twin in the womb, but on purpose.
+Making it crystal clear that she is in fact an overbearing ego maniac that ate her twin in the womb on purpose.